 While I understand the basis for rebuffing these efforts, particularly as the extension of the Epcot Food & Wine and Flower & Garden Festivals seems to be for the sole purpose of selling more snacks and booze.
 The marketplace booths at both are incredibly lucrative, and offer high margins for Disney.

-Festival of the Arts cherrypicks the elements of Flower & Garden and Food & Wine that we like best, and enhances the park in an organic way that feels like it recaptures a bit of the original spirit of EPCOT Center.
+To the contrary, the Epcot Festival of the Arts is a true enhancement to Epcot.
+It cherrypicks the elements of Flower & Garden and Food & Wine that we like best, and enhances the park in an organic way that feels like it recaptures a bit of the original spirit of EPCOT Center.
 The event’s ambiance makes it even more enjoyable to just wander around Epcot, and there are strong educational and entertainment components.

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!

-Did you attend the inaugural Epcot International Festival of the Arts?
-Are you excited to experience the 2018 Festival of the Arts?
+Did you attend Epcot’s International Festival of the Arts either of its first two years?
+Are you excited to experience the 2019 Festival of the Arts?
 Any tips you want to share to make the most of the experience?
 Any questions we can help you answer?
 Hearing feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!